-Term structures will be provided for all major currencies under QIS5 by either CEIOPS or Lloyd's.
+Term structures were provided for all major currencies under QIS5 by CEIOPS.
+EIOPA is expected to provide term structures that can be used for subsequent valuation exercises.

 Sensitivity testing of different discount rates will be important, considering the potential volatility of technical provisions to these assumptions.
 This would give syndicates an idea of how liabilities could move at different valuation dates.